 - governance objectives, for example corporate structure, risk management and bribery and corruption controls

 - and a variety of other sourcing credentials.

 For more detailed information about the sustainability side of LMEpassport, please visit the dedicated web section.

 Who is the system for?

-LMEpassport went live on 31 August 2021.
-The requirement for warehouse companies to start using the system will be rolled out gradually over 18 months, starting with aluminium in October 2021, moving on to include lead and zinc in June 2022, and expanding to all physically delivered metals in January 2023.
+LMEpassport launched on 31 August 2021, and has seen a number of additional system enhancements since then.
+The requirement for warehouse companies to start using the system is being rolled out gradually, starting with aluminium in October 2024, moving on to include all other applicable producers from October 2025.